Joel Greenberg (politician): Plea deal and cooperation

-Greenberg was formerly a friend, associate, and ally of Gaetz; after being arrested in 2020, Greenberg began to cooperate with federal investigators probing Gaetz, who was also implicated in the sex trafficking scandal, although he has not been charged with a crime.
+After being arrested in 2020, Greenberg began to cooperate with federal investigators probing Gaetz, who was also implicated in the sex trafficking scandal, although he has not been charged with a crime.
 In April 2021, Greenberg's attorney announced that his client planned to plead guilty as part of a plea agreement with the government to avoid a possible life sentence.
 On May 17, 2021, Greenberg pleaded guilty to six federal charges: sex trafficking of a child, production of a false identification document, aggravated identity theft, wire fraud, stalking, and conspiracy.
 As part of a plea deal, he agreed to cooperate with the U.S. Department of Justice in an ongoing investigation, and will serve a 12-year sentence, the minimum sentence allowed by law.
 In exchange for his cooperation, prosecutors agreed to drop the remaining charges from the original indictment.
 The plea agreement documents state that Greenberg paid a minor to have sex with him and other men.
 He engaged in sex acts with a minor at least seven times while she was underage.
 In court papers for his plea deal, Greenberg did not implicate others by name but admitted that he "introduced the minor to other adult men, who engaged in commercial sex acts".
 As part of the plea agreement, Greenberg must register as a sex offender.

 Federal judge Gregory Presnell accepted Greenberg's plea agreement on June 3, 2021, and scheduled a sentencing hearing for August 19.
 On July 6, Greenberg requested, and prosecutors agreed to, a three-month delay in his sentencing so he could further cooperate with the government; presiding federal judge Gregory Presnell agreed to reschedule the sentencing date to November 18.
 By early October, a lawyer for Greenberg had asked for another delay, this time to March 2022.
 On October 18, prosecutors also asked Presnell for the extension, stating that Greenberg was a "prolific criminal" who had made allegations that "take us to some places we did not anticipate."
 Presnell approved the extension.
 On February 14, 2022, Presnell granted a third delay, this time to May 2022, saying it appeared to be "in the interest of justice".
 A fourth delay was granted in May, with sentencing likely in August.
 Subsequently, a December sentencing date was set.

-Greenberg was sentenced on Thursday, December 1, 2022 by a federal judge to 11 years in prison.
+Greenberg was sentenced on Thursday, December 1, 2022, by a federal judge to 11 years in prison.

-Personal life

-Greenberg's father is Jewish.
-Greenberg was raised in a Christian family and attended a Christian church.
-As an adult, Greenberg has identified himself as being Jewish.
-Greenberg married his wife, Abby, in 2016 and has a son and a daughter.